Who's workforce ready?

 The employment landscape is vastly different than it was a decade or more ago.
 New workers need to be knowledgeable about workplace expectations today.

-The flip side of this subject is how businesses are or aren’t adapting to the “future of work,” which will be examined in a future post.
+The flip side of this issue is how businesses are (or aren’t) adapting to the “future of work”—a topic I’ll dive into in a future post.

 About the Author